 In 2010, I decided to write a book about my father's experiences with the case of Marilyn Monroe.
-For those of you who don’t know, my dad was the Los Angeles County Deputy Coroner, who signed her death certificate.
-During his investigation, he witnessed a cover-up of epic proportions and was forced to pay a huge price because of his discovery of Marilyn's secret diary.
+My dad was the Los Angeles County Coroner's Deputy, who signed her death certificate for those of you who don't know.
+During his investigation, he witnessed a cover-up of epic proportions.
+He paid a considerable price because he discovered Marilyn's secret diary.

-The decision to write this book was due to my father’s completion of his memoirs, which included every detail he had ever written or investigated regarding Marilyn Monroe's case during the past 50 years.
+The decision to write this book was due to my father completing his memoirs.
+They included every detail he had ever written or investigated regarding Marilyn Monroe's case during the past 50 years.
 When he brought me his papers, I was stunned by the story he had told.

-Although I'd grown up hearing about his ordeal and experienced some of its aftermath, many years had passed since the subject of Marilyn's death resurfaced.
-By then, I had been married for 20 years had 2 children of my own.
-My daughter was already a junior in college with medical school in her sights, and my son was working with me in our family business.
-Neither of them knew the story of Marilyn Monroe, much less that their Grandfather had been involved.
+Although I'd grown up hearing about his ordeal and experienced the aftermath, many years had passed since the subject of Marilyn's death resurfaced.
+By then, I had been married for 20 years had two children of my own.
+My daughter was a junior in college with medical school in her sights, and my son was working with me in our family business.
+Neither of them knew the story of Marilyn Monroe, much less it involved their Grandfather.
 After reading my father's memoirs, I knew it was time for that to change.

 It is difficult to explain the impact his memoirs had on me.
-When I began to read his innermost thoughts about Marilyn's case and how it impacted his life, almost inexplicably something changed.
+When I began to read his innermost thoughts about Marilyn's case and how it impacted his life, almost inexplicably, something changed.
 I began to see my father differently and understand the man he truly was.
-His story was riveting, and when my reading was complete, I knew this information had to be published for the world to see.
-Before beginning to write the book, I shared the memoirs with some friends of mine who worked in the entertainment industry.
-They were floored just as I was.
-One of them, Cory Crismon, called and said he had a major Hollywood producer, named Anthony Rhulen, who wanted to do a film about my father’s life.
-Rhulen, whose producer credits included, “The Butterfly Effect” starring Ashton Kutcher and “Lucky Number Slevin” starring Bruce Willis, invited my dad and I to his house in the Hollywood hills, and presented us with an offer to purchase his life-story rights.
+His story was riveting, and when my reading was complete, I knew this information had to be published for all to see.

-His recollections and accounts about the people involved were mesmerizing.
+My dad's recollections and accounts about the people involved were mesmerizing.
 He provided in-depth details about the days following Marilyn's death and what transpired at the coroner's office.
-He talked about his personal relationships in 1962, with Los Angeles County Chief Medical Examiner, Theodore Curphey and also the man who performed the autopsy, Dr. Thomas Noguchi.
+He talked about his relationships in 1962, with Los Angeles County Chief Medical Examiner, Theodore Curphey, and the man who performed the autopsy, Dr. Thomas Noguchi.
 My father personally knew nearly everybody involved with the official case.

-He talked about being only 22 years old when he walked into the office that Sunday morning and discovered her case was assigned to him.
-His memoirs thoroughly described the drama that followed including finding her diary in the property recovered in from her house.
+He talked about being only 22 years old when he walked into the office that Sunday morning and being assigned her case.
+His memoirs thoroughly described the drama that followed, including finding her diary in the property recovered in from her house.
 Although I'd seen his diary notes before, subsequent years of his investigation made the information even more pertinent.

 Interestingly enough, during my early twenties, I had encouraged my father to begin writing his memoirs.
-In fact, with the help of my younger sister and brother, I began organizing all of his research papers, including the diary notes.
-We transferred nearly everything to floppy discs and gave it all to him for whenever he decided to begin writing.
+In fact, with my younger sister and brother, we started organizing all of his research papers, including the diary notes.
+We transferred nearly everything to floppy discs and made it available for whenever he decided to begin writing.
 That was the last time we talked about his memoirs.

-While writing the book, I was also reminded of all the drama our family endured during the historic 1982 District Attorney's Inquiry into Marilyn Monroe's death.
+Writing the book also reminded me of what our family endured during the historic 1982 District Attorney's Inquiry into Marilyn Monroe's death.
 Most people have never experienced what it feels like when the news media decides you're the hot story.
-During the 82' Inquiry, our neighborhood was under siege with news trucks and reporters hounding our house like you'd never believe.
-They persistently asked questions, harassing us and making life miserable for everyone.
+During the 82' Inquiry, our neighborhood was under siege with news trucks and reporters hounding our house as you'd never believe.
+They persistently asked questions, calling and harassing us, while making life miserable for everyone.

-What is more important, now that our book is complete, is my understanding of what this amazing man went through.
+After completing our book, a new light shined on what my amazing father went through.
 His struggles to reveal the truth about Marilyn Monroe’s death have led me to believe my father, Lionel Grandison, is an American hero.
-My only hope now is that by reading the book, more people will understand how he fought for Marilyn and the high price he paid.
+My only hope now is that by reading the book, more people will understand his story, how he fought for Marilyn and the ultimate price he paid.

-Lionel Grandison Jr. can be contacted at: firstname.lastname@example.org
+Lionel Grandison Jr. can be reached by email at: email@example.com